-25.2 Commencement of a batsman's innings
+25.2 Commencement of a batter's innings

-The innings of the first two batsmen, and that of any new batsman on the resumption of play after a call of Time, shall commence at the call of Play.
-At any other time, a batsman's innings shall be considered to have commenced when that batsman first steps onto the field of play.
+The innings of the first two batters, and that of any new batter on the resumption of play after a call of Time, shall commence at the call of Play.
+At any other time, a batter's innings shall be considered to have commenced when that batter first steps onto the field of play.

-25.3 Restriction on batsman commencing an innings
+25.3 Restriction on batter commencing an innings

-- 25.3.1 If a member of the batting side has unserved Penalty time, see clause 24.2.7, that player shall not be permitted to bat until that Penalty time has been served.
-However, even if the unserved Penalty time has not expired, that player may bat after his side has lost 5 wickets. - 25.3.2 A member of the batting side's Penalty time is served during Playing time, in the event of an unscheduled stoppage, the stoppage time after the batsman notifies an umpire in person that he is able to participate shall count as Penalty time served. - 25.3.3 If any unserved Penalty time remains at the end of a team's innings, it shall be carried forward to the next innings of the match if appropriate.
+- 25.3.1 If a member of the batting side has unserved Penalty time (see clause 24.2.7) that player shall not be permitted to bat until that Penalty time has been served.
+However, even if the unserved Penalty time has not expired, that player may bat after her side has lost 5 wickets. - 25.3.2 A member of the batting side's Penalty time is served during Playing time.
+In the event of an unscheduled stoppage, the stoppage time after the batter notifies an umpire in person that he is able to participate shall count as Penalty time served.

-25.4 Batsman retiring
+25.4 Batter retiring

-- 25.4.1 A batsman may retire at any time during his innings when the ball is dead.
-The umpires, before allowing play to proceed, shall be informed of the reason for a batsman retiring. - 25.4.2 If a batsman retires because of illness, injury or any other unavoidable cause, that batsman is entitled to resume his innings.
-If for any reason this does not happen, that batsman is to be recorded as 'Retired not out'. - 25.4.3 If a batsman retires for any reason other than as in clause 25.4.2, the innings of that batsman may be resumed only with the consent of the opposing captain.
-If for any reason his innings is not resumed, that batsman is to be recorded as 'Retired out'. - 25.4.4 If after retiring a batsman resumes his innings, subject to the requirements of clauses 25.4.2 and 25.4.3, it shall be only at the fall of a wicket or the retirement of another batsman.
+- 25.4.1 A batter may retire at any time during her innings when the ball is dead.
+The umpires, before allowing play to proceed, shall be informed of the reason for a batter retiring. - 25.4.2 If a batter retires because of illness, injury or any other unavoidable cause, that batter is entitled to resume her innings.
+If for any reason this does not happen, that batter is to be recorded as 'Retired not out'. - 25.4.3 If a batter retires for any reason other than as in clause 25.4.2, the innings of that batter may be resumed only with the consent of the opposing captain.
+If for any reason her innings is not resumed, that batter is to be recorded as 'Retired out'. - 25.4.4 If after retiring a batter resumes her innings, subject to the requirements of clauses 25.4.2 and 25.4.3, it shall be only at the fall of a wicket or the retirement of another batter.